 Order volume is at the heart of MOQs.
 Finding that break-even point for when an order will begin to make profit for a supplier is pivotal.

-Before creating MOQs, suppliers should consider who they’re selling to, and who they’d like to be selling to.
-For example, if their primary customer base is small retailers, the MOQ will likely be much lower than if the customers are big-box retail chains.
-And pricing of products will need to be adjusted accordingly (e.g., higher prices for lower MOQs to ensure they can still turn a profit).
+Before creating MOQs, suppliers should consider who they’re selling to currently and who they’d like to be selling to going forward.
+For example, if a primary customer base is small retailers, the MOQ will likely be much lower than if customers are big-box retail chains.
+And pricing of products will need to be adjusted accordingly—higher prices for lower MOQs to ensure they can still turn a profit.
 If the supplier usually sells low-margin or high-volume products, they may need a high MOQ to break even.

 How to Calculate Minimum Order Quantity (MOQ)

-Calculating minimum order quantity varies in complexity by product and industry.
+The process of calculating minimum order quantity varies in complexity by product and industry.
 And it likely will not be static.
-As different component parts and raw materials change prices down the supply chain, suppliers may need to alter prices and MOQs to stay profitable, particularly if operating on low margins.
-Inventory management software can help suppliers stay on top of the dynamic nature of MOQs and ensure accurate calculations.
-Software that is part of a larger enterprise resource planning (ERP) platform can be particularly useful.
-ERP software brings together data from various areas of your business into one digital ecosystem to help with even more accurate and insightful information.
+As the prices of different component parts and raw materials change down the supply chain, manufacturers may need to alter prices and MOQs to stay profitable, particularly if they’re operating on low margins.
+Inventory management software can help suppliers stay on top of the dynamic nature of MOQs and ensure accurate calculations, and software that is part of a larger enterprise resource planning (ERP) platform can be particularly useful.
+ERP software brings together data from various areas of your business into one digital ecosystem to provide even more accurate and insightful information.
 For instance, supply chain management software is integrated with the finance management platform so suppliers can have accurate, up-to-date information about raw materials and component parts to use to calculate ideal MOQs.

-There is no set formula for calculating MOQs, even for a simple MOQ.
+There is no set formula for setting MOQs, even a simple one.
 But here are some basic steps to consider when getting started making MOQ calculations:

-Consider demand: Look at historical data and forecast demand.
+- Consider demand: Look at historical data and demand forecasts.
 If suppliers are traditionally receiving orders for around 500 units, suddenly implementing an MOQ of 5,000 might not be feasible.
-Other considerations are things like seasonality and lead times, or how it takes to produce an order.
+Other considerations are things like seasonality and lead times, or how long it takes to produce and deliver an order.

-Calculate holding costs: How much is a supplier paying to store products?
+- Calculate holding costs: How much is a supplier paying to store products, also known as carrying costs?
 This may vary by the specific item.
 For example, some products need to be stored in refrigerators or may have odd shapes, making inventory management more difficult.
 Holding inventory for long periods of time is never ideal, and these costs need to be accounted for in MOQs.

-Find the break-even point: If a supplier were to sell 50 units at a fair market price, would that supplier turn a profit?
+- Find the break-even point: If a supplier were to sell 50 units at market price, would it turn a profit?
 How about 500?
-They’d need to calculate all the overhead costs like labor, setup charges and other production and delivery costs.
-Eventually, they’d find the break-even point, which is a vital part of determining MOQ.
+An MOQ needs to calculate all overhead, like labor, setup charges, and other production and delivery costs to arrive at the break-even point, which is a vital part of determining MOQ.

 Three Steps to Implement a Minimum Order Quantity (MOQ)